arthursb2016/ui-scaler/README.md

 Build your web interface in one single resolution, and the package will scale the UI for all desktop resolutions

+The package works well with any library or framework that styles defined in **rem**, such as TailwindCSS

 ## Demo
-The package will make sure your app proportions and relative sizes are the same across all different desktop resolutions:
+ui-scaler will make sure your app proportions and relative sizes are the same across all different desktop resolutions:

 ![UI scaler demo](ui-scaler-demo.gif)

+You will also notice an easier experience when adjusting the UI for mobile resolutions, since all elements proportions will look good

 ## Usage